Have you ever felt like you have a balloon trapped in your belly?

 Let’s get started right away!

-I explain all in detail in the video over at my YouTube channel, so you can check it out there too.
+I explain it all in detail in the video over on my YouTube channel, so you can check it out there too.

 What The Heck Is Bloating?

 Bloating is a condition that happens when your gastrointestinal tract is filled with air or gas.

 Basically, if you feel like you have a balloon trapped inside your belly, chances are you’re bloated.

 Food travels from your mouth to your belly, into your small intestine and finally into the large intestine.

 Your large intestine is where the food gets broken down by bacteria.